Master of Arts in Theology

 A culminating assignment (a thesis or project) that integrates, demonstrates, and applies the knowledge, skills, and competencies acquired over the course of the program

-A student who successfully completes the program will be able to:
+A student who successfully completes the program will:

 Master of Arts in Theology Academic Guidelines